Search by Keyword

 Consider this food for thought: After David was made king (harvested), he was totally dependent upon God for survival as he led war.
 He clearly had God’s favor.
 God’s divine eye and hand was upon him in every battle.
 He was victorious all the way.
 He was preserved.

-To preserve someone or something means to protect [them/it] from danger, especially the danger of being killed or damaged; to guard beforehand; to protect.”
+To preserve someone or something means to protect them/it from danger, especially the danger of being killed or damaged; to guard beforehand; to protect.
 In Hebrew, “preserve” translates into “samar,” which means “to keep, watch, observe, guard; to be set aside, be secured.

 How many times has the enemy incited our emotions to cause us to move outside the supernatural power of God?
 How many times have we doubted God, looked at our circumstances and chosen not to trust Him?

 We know that the wages of sin is death.
-And death is the opposite of preservation (life).
+And death is the opposite of preservation of life.
 So we see that preservation is directly related to obedience to God.
 Verse 14 says that God released a deadly plague on Israel, not on David.
 So the ungodly decision that King David made brought despair and death upon those under his reign.

 How many ungodly decisions have we made that have affected and hurt others whom God entrusted us to oversee either at work or in our personal lives?